 - Kuwait.
-Approximately 15,000 U.S. personnel are based in Kuwait and are spread among Camp Arifjan, Ahmed Al Jaber Air Base, and Ali Al Salem Air Base.
-49 A large depot of prepositioned equipment and a squadron of fighters and Patriot missile systems are also deployed to Kuwait. - UAE.
-In 2017, the U.S. and the UAE signed a new defense accord expanding the level of cooperation.
-Date About 5,000 U.S. personnel, mainly from the U.S. Air Force, are stationed in the UAE, primarily at Al Dhafra Air Base.
+Approximately 13,500 U.S. personnel are based in Kuwait and are spread among Camp Arifjan, Ahmad al-Jabir Air Base, and Ali al-Salem Air Base.58 A large depot of prepositioned equipment and a squadron of fighters and Patriot missile systems are also deployed to Kuwait. - UAE.
+About 5,000 U.S. personnel, mainly from the U.S. Air Force, are stationed in the UAE, primarily at Al Dhafra Air Base.
 Their main mission in the UAE is to operate fighters, unmanned aerial vehicles (UAVs), refueling aircraft, and surveillance aircraft.
 The United States also has regularly deployed F-22 Raptor combat aircraft to Al Dhafra.
-Patriot missile systems are deployed for air and missile defense. - Oman.
+Patriot missile systems are deployed for air and missile defense.59 - Oman.
 In 1980, Oman became the first Gulf State to welcome a U.S. military base.
 Today, it provides important access in the form of over 5,000 aircraft overflights, 600 aircraft landings, and 80 port calls annually.
 The number of U.S. military personnel in Oman has fallen to about 200, mostly from the U.S. Air Force.
-According to the Congressional Research Service, "the United States reportedly can use-with advance notice and for specified purposes-Oman's military airfields in Muscat

-(the capital), Thumrait, and Masirah Island."
+According to the Congressional Research Service, "the United States reportedly can use-with advance notice and for specified purposes-Oman's military airfields in Muscat (the capital), Thumrait, Masirah Island, and Musnanah."60